geerc/www/gkapfham/_posts/2014-10-25-Major-Mutation.md

 because it was computationally expensive.
 This all changed with the design, implementation, and release of [Major](http://www.mutation-testing.org), a compiler-integrated mutation testing tool for the Java programming language.
 Starting to use Major is as easy as changing the Java compiler that you use at build time, as demonstrated by the following line from Major's online documentation.

-{% highlight bash %}
+{% highlight shell %}
 $ javac -XMutator:ALL MyFile.java
 # Generated Mutants: 190 (96 ms)
 {% endhighlight %}